Visualization enhances Problem Solving in multi-Qubit Systems: Discussion

 When learning \ac{qis} concepts, an important learning goal will always be to understand the underlying mathematical formalism.
 For this reason, despite the increase in performance and the use of visualization making tasks easier, it is advisable to show the visualization in addition to \ac{dn} for the purpose of training \ac{dn}.
-For performance increases and decreases in cognitive load, the results show that it is beneficial to foster \acl{rc} in students when teaching with visualizations in addition to the mathematical notation.
-Without this competence, students experience higher \ac{ecl} and might transition more often between mathematics and visualization in an attempt to gain representational competence, perhaps missing the actual learning goal.
+For performance increases and decreases in cognitive load, the results show that it is beneficial to foster \acf{rc} in students when teaching with visualizations in addition to the mathematical notation.
+Without this competence, students experience higher \ac{ecl} and might transition more often between mathematics and visualization in an attempt to gain \ac{rc}, perhaps missing the actual learning goal.

+In practice, visualizations such as \ac{dcn} and BEADS are most feasible in computer-based teaching instructions.
+While drawing such visualizations on the whiteboard or on paper is possible, it might be more tedious than writing calculations in Dirac notation.
+However, as today's environments largely allow for computer-based teaching, using visualization to support teaching is universally feasible.
 Taking into account the design principles of using \ac{mer} in learning~\cite{MAYER2021229}, we recommend the use of visualization techniques such as \ac{dcn} when designing educational material.
 Visualization can also be embedded into teaching in an interactive way using tools such as the one developed in \url{https://github.com/QuanTUK/} and easily accessible at \url{https://dcn.physik.rptu.de/}.
 In addition, the use of other representations like BEADS might lead to similar benefits and can also be used to explore new perspectives on complex quantum systems, their properties, and processes therein.